csoftxyz/RIA_EISA/README.md

 ## Data Availability and Ethical Statement

 All codes, parameters, and generated data (e.g., trajectories, spectra, plots) are available in this repository.
-No external datasets used; random seeds ensure reproducibility.
+No external datasets used; random seeds ensure reproducibility (e.g., `torch.manual_seed(42)`).
 Monte Carlo analyses (10 runs per simulation) confirm robustness, with std devs reported.

 **Computational Integrity**: CPU execution with ECC memory ensures precision and prevents errors.

 Ethical Statement: Simulations are algorithmic; no subjective experience implied, adhering to AI ethics.
 Computations follow open-source principles; no conflicts of interest.

-For issues or contributions, contact csoft@hotmail.com.
+For issues or contributions, contact csoft@hotmail.com & csoft@live.cn.